ClementNerma/Rave/docs/master.md

 getFamilyTypeOf!(2.0); // number
 ```

 As you can see, it returns the right types.
-Because it returns a plain type, we can use it as an entity's type, for example:
+Because it returns a literal type, we can use it as an entity's type, for example:

 ```sn
 val num: number = 2b;